 LIVE HERE.
-The Capitol Riverfront offers urban-minded tenants a distinctly DC experience that speaks to more of what matters in family, work, and life.
+Capitol Riverfront offers urban-minded tenants a distinctly DC experience that speaks to more of what matters in family, work, and life.
 It's an active community whose year-round recreation and programming options excite creativity and invite curiosity.
-Today’s construction activity in the Capitol Riverfront will result in a doubling of housing inventory, and by 2018 almost 10,000 residents will call this neighborhood home.
+Today’s construction activity in Capitol Riverfront will result in a doubling of housing inventory, and by 2018 almost 10,000 residents will call this neighborhood home.
 Living in the highly walkable Capitol Riverfront puts more of what matters closer at hand, from big-league sporting and signature events to an expanding inventory of grocery stores, restaurants, and other retail.
 Enjoy easy access to Metro’s green, orange, blue, and silver lines; DC’s beautiful riverfront and vibrant parks; and a growing community of residents who value city living and waterfront relaxation as much as you do.

 STAY HERE.
-The Capitol Riverfront is a fun and convenient tourist destination.
+Capitol Riverfront is a fun and convenient tourist destination.
 Whether you’re visiting DC for business or for pleasure, solo or with a group, the Capitol Riverfront rewards with attractions, hospitality, and events that you'll want to explore, share, and revisit.
 Staying in the Capitol Riverfront will let you experience one of DC’s most vibrant neighborhoods while remaining very close to the Walter E. Washington Convention Center, National Harbor, DC’s central business district, the National Mall, and US Capitol.